pirica/wordtohtml/README.md

 NOTE:- It will not read the older 'DOC' Word format.
 In this case it will give an error message saying that it is a 'non zip file'.

+I have a website featuring all my php scripts where you can also contact me - https://phpscripts.meccanoindex.co.uk

 FEATURES

  1. It will use the correct font and font size (assuming that a common font is being used).